Five Moons: Rosella Hightower

+Hightower during a solo performance at the Stadsschouwburg in Amsterdam.

 Rosella Hightower (Choctaw Nation, 1920–2008), was born in Durwood, Oklahoma.
 She was an only child to her parents Charles Edgar and Eula May Flanning Hightower.
-At age 5, her father got a job with the Missouri, Kansa, Texas Railway, so they moved to Kansas City, Kansas.
+At age 5, her father got a job with the Missouri, Kansas, Texas Railway, so they moved to Kansas City, Kansas.
 Hightower was briefly married to dancer Mischa Resnikov, in 1938.
-Then later married French designer and artist, Jean Robier, in Paris, 1952.
+She later married French designer and artist, Jean Robier, in Paris, 1952.
 They had one child, Dominique Robier, who was born in Kansas City.

 Hightower began studying dance at age 13 under Dorthy Perkins.
 She then moved to New York to continue to study with Michel Fokine, Anatole Vilzak, and Alexandra Fedorova.
 She began her professional career in 1938 and was a part of several companies, Ballet Russe de Monte Carlo from 1938 to 1941, Ballet Theatre from 1941 to 1945, Original Ballet Russe from 1945 to 1947, Grand Ballet du Marquis de Cuevas from 1947 to 1953 and 1957 to 1962, and American Ballet Theatre from 1955 to 1957.
 In 1962, she founded the Center for Classical Dance in Cannes, France.
 The school was structured after her beliefs and ideas of what multidisciplinary training should be.
 Hightower was the director of two companies, Marseilles Opera Ballet in Marseilles, France from 1969 to 1972, and the Ballet de Nancy in France from 1975 to 1978.
 In 1981, Hightower became the first American director of the Ballet of Paris Opera and soon became known as the "aristocrat of ballet dancing."
 She died November 4, 2008, in Cannes, France.

 Due to Hightower's successful career in France, she received France's premier honor, Chevalier de la Légion d’Honneur in 1975.